Kafeel Khan: BRD Medical College death cases controversy

 While in prison, Khan wrote a 10-page letter, detailing his version of what transpired when the deaths at BRD Hospital occurred due to the oxygen supply being cut.
 He claimed that he called the head of department, the principal and acting principal of BRD, the district magistrate of Gorakhpur, the chief medical superintendent of Gorakhpur and BRD Medical College, and his other colleagues to inform them of the situation.
 He said that he also called local oxygen supplier agencies and begged them to immediately arrange for oxygen cylinders at BRD, and called nearby hospitals.
 He narrated that he went out to buy oxygen cylinders himself.
 He was able to scrape 250 cylinders together, paying for them himself and promising the suppliers that he would arrange for the rest of the payment soon.
-He carried some in his car and arranged with the Deputy Inspector General of Police for a truck and manpower from the Armed Border Force to deliver the others.
+He carried some in his car and arranged with the deputy inspector general of police for a truck and manpower from the Armed Border Force to deliver the others.
 He wrote that his family had been harassed by the police.
 He also wrote that in an encounter with Chief Minister Yogi Adityanath, the latter had expressed anger at him.

-While in prison, Khan's wife alleged that he was denied medical care in prison.
+While in prison, Khan's wife alleged that he was denied medical care.
 Two days after the allegation, on 19 April 2018, the police took him for a medical examination, which had been due a week earlier.

 In April 2018, the Indian Medical Association (IMA) released a statement in defence of Khan, saying that he had been framed.
 The secretary of the IMA blamed the state government officials and demanded a high level probe.
-Over 200 health professionals and allied activists wrote a letter to Uttar Pradesh chief minister, Yogi Adityanath, demanding justice for Khan, his immediate release and the dropping of “false charges” against him.
+Over 200 health professionals and allied activists wrote a letter to Uttar Pradesh chief minister, Yogi Adityanath, demanding justice for Khan, his immediate release and the dropping of "false charges" against him.